 As you travel around Prince Edward Island you’ll see flashes of its unusual bright red soil.
-It gets its colour from the high amounts of iron in the island’s sandstone which oxidises and rusts when it meets the air.
-As well as being great for farming it makes for some gorgeous views, especially when it’s mixed in with the island’s green fields or blue waters.
+It gets its colour from the high levels of iron in the island’s sandstone which oxidises and rusts when it comes in contact with the air.
+As well as being great for farming the sandstone makes for gorgeous views, especially contrasted with PEI’s green fields or blue waters.

 5. Eat all the seafood

 Prince Edward Island is famous across Canada and beyond for its seafood, with some of the juiciest oysters, silkiest lobster and tastiest clams, scallops and mussels around.
 Sit on the waterfront with a buttery lobster roll with a dash of lemon and you’ll see why.
 Seafood is available all over the island – from high-end restaurants to simple waterfront stalls.

 You can feast on oysters at the Claddagh Oyster House in Charlottetown or Malpeque Oyster Barn in Malpeque Bay.
 Try clams at the Clam Diggers Beach House and Restaurant in Georgetown and mussels at the Blue Mussel Cafe in North Rustico.
 Or enjoy crispy fish and chips on the deck at Richard’s Fresh Seafood in Covehead.

 A much-loved PEI’s tradition is the lobster supper.
 These community dinners started as a way to honour the island’s lobster fishermen, and are still held as fundraisers.
 You can also join in lobster suppers at New Glasgow Lobster Suppers, who’ve been serving lobster to the locals since 1957, and Fisherman’s Wharf Lobster Suppers in North Rustico.